p2p-chat-team/p2p-chat-docs/README.md

 - [p2p-chat-common](): holds all tools to manage application + repo's. makefile(s), docker, etc...
 - [p2p-chat-docs](https://github.com/p2p-chat-team/p2p-chat-docs): holds documentation on the full application and all repo's

-## Infrastructure
-The documentation on the infrastructure of this application is provided in a [separate file](docs/infrastructure.md)

 ## Features
 ### Server
 As this chat application works peer-to-peer, there's no need for a server that handles the chatting.